amadeus4dev/developer-guides/docs/resources/flights.md

 There are two things to consider regarding payments for flight booking:

 - The payment between you (the app owner) and your customers (for the services provided + the price of the flight ticket).
 You decide how to collect this payment, it is not included in the API.
-A third party payment gateway, like Stripe for example will be the easier solution for this.
+A third party payment gateway, such as Stripe will be an easier solution for this.
 - The payment between you and the consolidator (to be able to pay the airline and issue the flight ticket).
 This will be done between you and your consolidator of choice, and is to be agreed with the consolidator.